-As disclosed in Notes 2 and 28.5 of the consolidated financial statements, the developments in Ukraine led to additional sanctions being imposed on certain Russian institutions, companies and individuals by the United States, the United Kingdom, the European Union and other countries, subsequent to the year ended 31 December 2021.
-This has led to significant market volatility, disruption in the supply chains, increase in interest rates and significantly increased the level of economic uncertainty.
+As disclosed in Notes 2 of the consolidated financial • statements, the developments in Ukraine led to additional sanctions being imposed on certain Russian institutions, companies and individuals by the United States, the United Kingdom, the European Union and other countries.
+This has led to significant market volatility, disruption in the supply chains, increase in • interest rates and significantly increased the level of economic uncertainty.
 This could have a possible negative impact on the operations of the Group.